RADA has been one of the UK’s most highly regarded drama schools for over a hundred years – so we look at why that is, and how you get to study there.

 RADA’s website is a good place to start investigating to see if it’s for you, and remember: there are other drama schools and many ways into the industry!

 Competition to get in is steep.
 Over 3,500 people apply every year and places are limited, so you have to be very talented or very lucky to get accepted.
-So, whisper it: not all actors of note go to drama school.
+But, whisper it: not all actors of note go to drama school.
 Dame Helen Mirren – you may have heard of her – didn’t go, and is on record as saying she thinks the best people get thrown out!
 So, don’t worry if you get a no – it’s just the start of your career, not the end!

 More industry advice for UK actors?
 Click here.